Access your Library Account by one of the following ways:

 Materials may be renewed up to three times, either in person or by telephone, as long as no one else has requested them and the items are not overdue.
 For more information, refer to the fine section of this policy.
 At the end of the semester, students must be registered for the coming term in order to renew library materials.

 Materials may be recalled for use by UMD students, faculty and staff any time after the first fourteen days of the loan.
 All library materials needed for Reserve can be recalled at any time.
-After a recall notice has been sent, all patrons have one week to return the material or a fine of one dollar ($1.00) per day will commence, up to a maximum of $50.00.
-If a library borrower does not return the item within ten days, he/she will be sent a bill that includes the fine up to the date of the bill and a ten dollar ($10.00) non-refundable processing fee.
-If the item is not returned, the daily fine will continue to accrue up to the maximum of fifty dollars ($50.00).
+After a recall notice has been sent, all patrons have one week to return the material or a fine of one dollar ($1.00) per day will commence, up to a maximum of fifty dolars ($50.00).
+If a library borrower does not return the item within ten days, he/she will be sent a bill that includes the fine up to the date of the bill.

 Recall fees apply to all library patrons, including UMD faculty, staff and administrators.

 All library materials have a due date stamped inside the cover when they are checked out.
-AV equipment has a receipt attached which indicates the date and time due.
 Materials become overdue the first day after the due date and borrowing privileges are suspended.
-Two weeks after the material becomes overdue, a series of notices and bills is initiated.
 Non-receipt of an overdue notice does not remove responsibility for returning library materials.

 - Books: A twenty-five cent ($.25) per day per item fine is charged, with a maximum of twenty-five dollars ($25.00) per book.

-- AV Materials: A fine of twenty-five cents ($.25) per day per item is charged, with a maximum up to the replacement cost of the item.
+- AV Materials: A fine of twenty-five cents ($.25) per day per item is charged, with a maximum of $25.00 per title.

 Fines will be cut in half if they are paid when the items are returned and if they were due in the current semester for books and AV materials only.

-- Reserve materials are assessed a fine of one dollar ($1.00) per hour or part thereof, to a maximum of fifteen dollars ($15.00).
-The maximum Reserve fine is fifteen dollars ($15.00) and cannot be cut in half.
-If the item is not returned, the borrower will receive a bill for any replacement costs plus the fifteen dollar ($15.00) maximum fine.
+- Reserves: Reserve materials are assessed a fine of one dollar ($1.00) per hour or part thereof, to a maximum of $25.00 dollars ($25.00).
+The maximum Reserve fine is twenty-five dollars ($25.00) and cannot be cut in half.
+If the item is not returned, the borrower will receive a bill for any replacement costs plus the twenty-five dollar ($25.00) maximum fine.

 There will be no waivers or amnesty periods.